-Affordable housing buildings provide shelter for low-income individuals and families who are unable to afford market-rate housing.
+Affordable housing improves the housing quality, safety, and stability of low-income individuals and families who are unable to afford market-rate housing.

 These sites can play an important role in improving the health of residents through building design elements, programs, and policies.